Mudejar Architecture in Simple Terms: Key Features & Examples

 Mudejar style was used as a way to integrate the two cultures, Islamic culture and Christian culture, and it features elements from both in unique ways.

-You will see intricate geometric patterns, arabesques, carved intricate calligraphy inscriptions and star shapes.
+You can see intricate geometric patterns, arabesques, carved intricate calligraphy inscriptions and star shapes.
 These elements reflect the influence of Islamic architecture.

 At the same time, architectural features such as columns, domes, and arches have been used in Christian architectural styles.